 The AMT Framework supports several options to move client workloads to Azure:

 One method is to convert and move the entire mainframe system to Azure at once, saving interim mainframe maintenance and facility support costs.
-This approach carries some risk because all processes, like application conversion, data migration, and testing, must align to allow a smooth transition.
+This approach carries some risk: All processes, like application conversion, data migration, and testing, must align to allow a smooth transition.

 A second methodology is to move applications from the mainframe to Azure gradually, with complete transition as the ultimate goal.
 This tactic provides savings per application, and lessons learned to convert each application can help with subsequent conversions.
 Modernizing each application on its own schedule can be more relaxed than converting everything at once.